mikolak-net/bomba/README.md

  1.
    - If your build system is m2-compatible:
      1. `mvn clean install`
-     1. Add org.schodoLog:schodoLog to your dependencies.
+     1. Add org.bomba_lang:bomba_lang to your dependencies.
    - Otherwise:
      1. `mvn clean package`
  	   1. Add the resulting JAR to the build path of your project.
- 1. Add: `import org.schodoLog.proto._` to your Scala import statements.
+ 1. Add: `import org.bomba_lang.proto._` to your Scala import statements.

 Syntax